dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 ---
 layout: post
-title: "How to create a custom create-react-app script"
+title: "Customizing create-react-app: How to Make Your Own create-react-app Template"
 description: "Create React App (CRA) is a very good tool for creating react apps from the CLI without build configuration.
 Learn how to create a custom script that works with create-react-app"
 date: 2017-01-10 08:30
 category: React, Frameworks